ycexiao/scikit-package/doc/source/snippets/scikit-installation.rst

     conda activate <project>_env

-Confirm you have the latest version of ``scikit-package`` provided on GitHub:
+Confirm that you have the latest version of ``scikit-package`` available on GitHub:

 .. code-block:: bash